4dboard/Proxy-yxorP/README.md

 #### ⌛ Allways-online

+It is possible to provide failover support across proxies by duplicating the first proxy server.
+This second proxy server is very identical to the first.
+This permits a smooth transfer between proxy servers in the case of a server failure.
+Due to their incapacity to communicate, proxy servers and peer masters must be handled by a load balancer since they are unaware of one another.
+Peer masters are in communication with and converse with one another.
+In contrast, peer masters are familiar with one another and maintain open communication lines.
+Various properties of peer masters and proxy servers must be accounted for.

 By keeping a proxy version of your website and switching to it whenever the actual website is unavailable for maintenance or changes, you can ensure that your online resources remain accessible at a high level and continuously.
 This will guarantee that your online material is constantly accessible to users.
 This will help you to guarantee that